BF3RM/BundleMounter/README.md

 # BundleMounter
-Bundlemounter is a mod for Venice Unleashed that allows you to easily mount bundles and superbundles.
+Bundlemounter is a dependency mod for Venice Unleashed that allows you to easily mount bundles and superbundles.

 ## Usage: